kiranch97/docker-images/README.md

 - **ODK Scan App**: VueJS PWA for streaming frames to the API

-- **ODK API**: Handles incoming via WebSocket and REST and sets up necessary communication channels with the frame analyzer, supported by:
+- **ODK API**: Handles incoming via WebSocket and REST, sets up necessary communication channels with the frame analyzer and sends data to the database, supported by:
 	- RabbitMQ message broker
 	- PostgreSQL database